Evidence for light-by-light scattering in heavy-ion collisions with the ATLAS detector at the LHC

 One of the key features of Maxwell's equations is their linearity in both the sources and the fields, from which follows the superposition principle.
 This forbids effects such as light-by-light (LbyL) scattering, $\gamma\gamma\rightarrow\gamma\gamma$, which is a purely quantum-mechanical process.
 It was realised in the early history of quantum electrodynamics (QED) that LbyL scattering is related to the polarisation of the vacuum~\cite{Heisenberg1936}.
 In the Standard Model (SM) of particle physics, the virtual particles that mediate the LbyL coupling are electrically charged fermions or $W^{\pm}$ bosons.
 In QED, the $\gamma\gamma\rightarrow \gamma\gamma$ reaction proceeds at lowest order in the fine structure constant ($\alpha_{\textrm{em}}$) via virtual one-loop box diagrams involving fermions (Figure~\ref{fig:feyncorrections}(a)), which is an $\mathcal{O}(\alpha_{\textrm{em}}^4\approx3\times 10^{-9})$ process, making it challenging to test experimentally.
 Indeed, the elastic LbyL scattering has remained unobserved: even the ultra-intense laser experiments are not yet powerful enough to probe this phenomenon~\cite{King:2015tba}.

 LbyL scattering via an electron loop has been precisely, albeit indirectly, tested in measurements of the anomalous magnetic moment of the electron and muon~\cite{Hanneke:2008tm, Bennett:2006fi} where it is predicted to contribute substantially, as one of the QED corrections~\cite{Laporta:1992pa}.
 The $\gamma\gamma\rightarrow \gamma\gamma$ reaction has been measured in photon scattering in the Coulomb field of a nucleus (Delbrück scattering) at fixed photon energies below 7~\GeV~\cite{Wilson:1953zz,PhysRevD.8.3813,Schumacher:1975kv,PhysRevC.58.2844}.
 The analogous process, where a photon splits into two photons by interaction with external fields (photon splitting), has been observed in the energy region of 0.1--0.5~\GeV~\cite{Akhmadaliev:2001ik}.
-A related process, in which initial photons fuse to form a pseudoscalar meson which subsequently decays to a pair of photons, has been studied at electron--positron colliders~\cite{Bartel:1985zw, Aihara:1985uc, Williams:1988sg}.
+A related process involving only real photons, in which several photons fuse to form an electron--positron pair ($e^+e^-$), has been measured in Ref.~\cite{Burke:1997ew}.
+Similarly, the multiphoton Compton scattering in which up to four laser photons interact with an electron, has been observed~\cite{Bula:1996st}.

 An alternative way by which LbyL interactions can be studied is by using relativistic heavy-ion collisions.
 In `ultra-peripheral collision' (UPC) events, with impact parameters larger than twice the radius of the nuclei~\cite{Bertulani:1987tz, Natale:2001zj}, the strong interaction does not play a role.
 The electromagnetic (EM) field strengths of relativistic ions scale with the proton number ($Z$).
 For example, for a lead nucleus (Pb) with $Z=82$ the field can be up to $10^{25}\,\textrm{Vm}^{-1}$~\cite{Sengul:2015ira}, much larger than the Schwinger limit~\cite{Schwinger:1951nm} above which QED corrections become important.
 In the 1930s it was found that highly relativistic charged particles can be described by the equivalent photon approximation (EPA)~\cite{Fermi:1925fq,vonWeizsacker:1934nji,PhysRev.45.729}, which is schematically shown in Figure~\ref{fig:feyncorrections}(b).